Analytical expression for the convolution of a Fano line profile with a Gaussian: Introduction

-The present paper is organized as follows.
-In section \ref{sec:voigt} the calculation of the Voigt profile from the complex error function is reviewed.
-In section \ref{sec:cerf} some relevant properties of the complex error functions are elucidated.
-An expression for the convolution of the Fano profile with a Gaussian in terms of the complex error function is derived in section~\ref{sec:fanogauss}.
+The present paper, which refines an earlier preprint \cite{Schippers2012c}, is organized as follows.
+In section \ref{sec:voigt} the calculation of the Voigt profile from the Faddeeva function is reviewed.
+In section \ref{sec:cerf} some relevant properties of the Faddeeva function are presented.
+An expression for the convolution of the Fano profile with a Gaussian in terms of the Faddeeva function is derived in section~\ref{sec:fanogauss}.
 A conclusive summary is given in section \ref{sec:summary}.